 You need to decide what secular homeschool subjects are most important to you and your kids, those that you’ll be working on a year-long, and those that you may choose to add in as electives.
 Grab your notebook or planner and pen and get started.

 Planning Your Secular Homeschool Subjects

 The subjects you decide on what you are going to teach.
 Initially, your subjects might be quite general: subjects like math, history, language arts, science, and so on.
-After you select the general subjects you’ll teaching, you further refine those subjects to be more focused on the specifics of each subject, such as Intro to World History, Algebra 1, Biology, and so on.
+After you select the general subjects you’ll teach, you can further refine those subjects to be more focused on the specifics of each subject, such as Intro to World History, Algebra 1, Biology, and so on.

 One big thing to consider when planning your homeschool subjects for each year is what you are required by provincial (or state) law and/or school board to teach your children.